-(1) Objective and Purpose: Faculty members sometimes engage in teaching activities that fall outside normally assigned teaching duties.
-The purpose of this university policy is to recognize and appropriately integrate these contributions into faculty workload.

-(2) Policy: A total of 20 points accrued from dissertation, thesis, undergraduate research, and independent study activities is considered the minimum required to obtain one three-credit course reduction.

-- (a) The point value accrued per dissertation completion, project completion, thesis or independent study completion: - (1) 5 points for chairing a Dissertation Committee - (2) 3 points for chairing a Thesis Committee or Doctoral Project, or for servings as a methodologist on a Dissertation Committee - (3) 1 point for serving on a doctoral project committee, master's thesis committee, or doctoral dissertation committee, or 1 point per student enrolled in a three credit graduate Projects course, up to a maximum of 4 points per student - (4) 2 points for directing a three hour Independent Study for one student.
+- (a) Objective and Purpose.
+Faculty members sometimes engage in teaching activities that fall outside normally assigned teaching duties.
+The purpose of this university policy is to recognize and appropriately integrate these contributions into faculty workload. - (b) Policy.
+A total of 20 points accrued from dissertation, thesis, undergraduate research, and independent study activities is considered the minimum required to obtain one three-credit course reduction. - (1) The point value accrued per dissertation completion, project completion, thesis or independent study completion: - a.
+5 points for chairing a Dissertation Committee - b.
+3 points for chairing a Thesis Committee or Doctoral Project, or for servings as a methodologist on a Dissertation Committee - c.
+1 point for serving on a doctoral project committee, master's thesis committee, or doctoral dissertation committee, or 1 point per student enrolled in a three credit graduate Projects course, up to a maximum of 4 points per student - d.
+2 points for directing a three-hour Independent Study for one student.
 If more than one student signs up for the same 3-hour study in a given semester, the faculty member would earn 0.75 points per each additional student up to a maximum of 5 total points for that independent study.
-If the independent study is for less than three hours, the points shall be prorated according to the number of credit hours (e.g. a one credit course would receive 1/3 the credits of a three credit graduate Independent Study course with the same number of students). - (b) College deans shall determine whether the department shall be provided with adjunct/overload resources
+If the independent study is for less than three hours, the points shall be pro-rated according to the number of credit hours (e.g. a one credit course would receive 1/3 the credits of a three credit graduate Independent Study course with the same number of students).